GRAFENWOEHR, Germany — Some questions and confusion about recycling and trash pick-up linger at the Netzaberg housing community.

 “I believe our community members want to do the right thing.
 They come to the recycling points with their trash and don’t just leave it somewhere in the woods.
 But with everything being new when you first integrate into the community, you are just overwhelmed by the mass of information you receive.
 However, community members need to know that recycling is not an option — this is mandatory,” said Peter Ridilla, director of public works, adding that “leaving trash on the ground is not only wrong, but illegal.”

-The garrison trash and recycling page, www.bavaria.army.mil/trash, provides pamphlets, fliers and the trash pickup schedules.
-The SORT coordinator even monitors a Facebook page to assist community members.
+The garrison trash and recycling page, https://home.army.mil/bavaria/index.php/trash, provides pamphlets, fliers and the trash pickup schedules.

 Netzaberg waste disposal: It’s not a garrison service, and this affects you.